hapax/hapax.github.io/assets/sneeze.md

 R = \frac{v^2\sin\theta}{g} + v\sqrt{\frac{2h}{g}}.
 $$

-(b) Using the parameter above, how far does a ballistic droplet travel when "fired" at $\theta = 45^\circ$?
+(b) Using the parameters above, how far does a ballistic droplet travel when "fired" at $\theta = 45^\circ$?

 <!-- 140 m! -->

 ---

+#### Resistance is futile

+Obviously, we've missed something big.
+The WHO is not instructing to stay $40$ m away from each other!
+In reality, droplets are subject to *air resistance*.
+This is a force directed against the direction of motion, but as a simple

 #### References